 All info via Wikipedia

 Note: Flerovium is just one example of a group of 'synthetic' (i.e man-made rather than naturally occurring) elements that have been created in laboratory conditions.
-Many have only been made in quantities of just a few atoms - and many tend to decay very rapidly.
+Many have only been made in quantities of just a few atoms - and most tend to decay very rapidly.
 For those reasons, the physical properties of such elements are generally unknown.

 Examples include Moscovium, Bohrium, Oganesson, Darmstadtium, Meitnerium, Roentgenium, Tennessine, Seaborgium, Livermorium etc.

 There are likely to be many more, as yet unmade, as predicted by the 'Island(s) of Stability' theory.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.